Alexloof/centig/README.md

 module.exports = config;
 ```

-Then you can in any other file import and use the config module as seen below.
+Then we can in any other file import and use the config module as seen below.

 ```javascript
 const config = require('./config');